alejandromunoznavarro/yoyodyne/README.md

     It may be superior to the vanilla transformer when using features.
 -   `lstm`: This is an LSTM encoder-decoder, with the initial hidden state treated as a learned parameter.
-By default, the encoder is connected to the decoder by an attention mechanism; one can disable this (with `--no-attn`), in which case the last non-padding hidden state of the encoder is concatenated with the decoder hidden state.
+By default, the encoder is connected to the decoder by an attention mechanism; one can disable this (with `--no-attention`), in which case the last non-padding hidden state of the encoder is concatenated with the decoder hidden state.
 -   `pointer_generator_lstm`: This is an attentive pointer-generator with an LSTM backend.
 Since this model contains a copy mechanism, it may be superior to the `lstm` when the input and output vocabularies overlap significantly.